Victorian Diamond Cufflinks

 Diamonds and Scrolls

-raised gold centers set with small diamonds.
-Finely crafted in
+centers set with small diamonds.
+Finely crafted in the late

 Late Victorian jewelry makers were masters at working with gold to create wonderfully detailed, eye-popping designs.
 They were adept at exploiting the sculptural qualities of gold to create jewels that elegantly danced and sparkled while keeping a desirable sense of solidity and heft.
 These cufflinks are a wonderful example.

 The cufflinks are beautifully constructed with sturdy curved bridges connecting the oval fronts to stationary "bean backs".
 H.A.
 Kirby was a maker of fine cufflinks and other jewels who worked in Providence, Rhode Island from about 1885 to 1920.

 The firm's maker's mark (a small Maltese cross in a circular recess) is stamped on the inner surfaces of the bean backs along with "14K" for the purity of the gold.

 Name: Diamonds and Scrolls